timofeysie/emperor-don-carlos/README.md

 It seemed like a nice excuse to blame the shadow DOM for the failing functionality, but the demo doesn't include any Ionic components, so this limitation should not apply to divs with classes.
 Am I right?

+### Playing with shadows

+If you open the inspector and expand an Ionic component, you will see the shadow root which is the Shadow DOM.
+You can see a gray box with a light gray background and a line next to it.
+Everything in there is hidden from our CSS.

+The ion-content web component has an ion-scroll which uses slots.
+A slot is a way to provide some input to a web component.
+This is where the users content can be injected. ion-card and the ion-lists are inside of the Shadow DOM but it’s being projected there through slots.
+If you click on reveal on the ion-card, you can see that that’s actually sitting outside of the Shadow DOM so we can target this with styles because it’s not inside the Shadow DOM, it’s being projected there.

 ### The spinner speed